-- Establish communication protocols for international business relationships. - 1.1 Determine relevant language proficiency thresholds and culturally appropriate communication skills for the business relationship with the selected country or region. - 1.2 Verify and apply salutatory and accepted non-verbal behaviours within a social and/or business context for a selected country or region. - 1.3 Identify and establish appropriate roles of interpreters in the context of business and social activities. - Analyse culturally appropriate social norms. - 2.1 Analyse acceptable social and cultural behaviours for a selected country or region, using available information sources. - 2.2 Analyse culturally appropriate non-verbal behaviours for a selected country or region, using available information source s. - 2.3 Develop relevant and appropriate strategies to minimise ethnocentrism in social and cross cultural contexts. - 3.
-Analyse the impact of social and - 3.1 Identify major negotiation styles within the international forum.
+- 1.1 Determine relevant language proficiency thresholds and culturally appropriate communication skills for the business relationship with the selected country or region. - 1.2 Verify and apply salutatory and accepted non-verbal behaviours within a social and/or business context for a selected country or region. - 1.3 Identify and establish appropriate roles of interpreters in the context of business and social activities. - 2.1 Analyse acceptable social and cultural behaviours for a selected country or region, using available information sources. - 2.2 Analyse culturally appropriate non-verbal behaviours for a selected country or region, using available information sources. - 2.3 Develop relevant and appropriate strategies to minimise ethnocentrism in social and cross-cultural contexts. - 3.1 Identify major negotiation styles within the international forum. - 3.2 Establish and apply appropriate cultural and cross-cultural norms and values in communication with international clients. - 3.3 Identify examples of ethnocentric behaviour.